DanishMMir/event-booking-system-assignment/README.md

 - No frontend UI created.
 - Functionality can be accessed as API endpoints.
 - All core functions defined in assignment have been completed.
 - No auth has been implemented (as advised in assignment).
-However can be easily implemented using Sanctum (Details further down).
+However, can be easily implemented using Sanctum (Details further down).
 - Only `list` and `store` functions defined for bookings (any other functions were not mentioned in the assignment).
 - Events and Attendees have all functions implemented.
 - Developed as dockerized containers.